Length: 105 mi (168.98 km)

 - Bonnie Clark: Mary’s Rock Tunnel

-- NPS: Big Run Overlook, Hazel Mountain Overlook Sunrise, Hogwallow Flats Overlook Sunrise, Ivy Creek Overlook, Moormans River Overlook, Mountain Layers Turks Gap Overlook, Old Rag from Pinnacles Overlook, The Point Overlook, Turks Gap Overlook Mountain View
+- NPS: Big Run Overlook, Hazel Mountain Overlook Sunrise, Hogwallow Flats Overlook Sunrise, Ivy Creek Overlook, Moormans River Overlook, Mountain Layers Turks Gap Overlook, Old Rag from Pinnacles Overlook, Pass Mountain Overlook, The Point Overlook, Turks Gap Overlook Mountain View

 - NPS / Dave Kiel: Baldface Mountain Overlook, Crescent Rock Overlook Sunrise, Stony Man Overlook